 When some students in a class are more advanced, it’s great to have material to keep them engaged.
 In the Classroom Edition books, we include melody tablature of some songs so some students can learn to play the melodies on their ukuleles.

-In a junior high setting, students were often unwilling to sing, but they love to play melodies accompanied by the strummed chords of their friends.
+Students were often unwilling to sing in a junior high setting, but they love to play melodies accompanied by the strummed chords of their friends.
 In this way, the whole class makes something greater than what any individual could do, and we can again foster a sense of community through music making.

 I also talked about ways to assess the students through both performance and writing.
 The books offer opportunities to have both kinds of assessments available so that both teachers and students can measure learning and reflect upon it.